c4n4r/Pigment/README.md

 $gradient = $colorHandler->createGradientBetweenToColors('#007D64', '#ff0000', 10);
 ```

-Those methods does not return a new instance of the Pigment class, you can use them if you don't need to manipulate the color further.
+Those methods do not return a new Pigment class instance, you can use them if you don't need to manipulate the color further.

 ### Transform colors in different formats

-You can use the ColorTransfoemer class to transform colors in different formats without using a Pigment class.
+You can use the ColorTransformer class to transform colors in different formats without using a Pigment class.

 ```php